Haida people: History

-Pre-contact
+Precontact

 Haida history begins with the arrival of the primordial ancestresses of the Haida matrilineages in Haida Gwaii.
 These include SGuuluu Jaad (Foam Woman), Jiila Kuns (Creek Woman), and KalGa Jaad (Ice woman).
 The Haida canon of oral histories and archaeological findings agree that Haida ancestors lived alongside glaciers and were present at the time of the arrival of the first tree, a lodgepole pine, on Haida Gwaii.
 Recent archaeological evidence suggests habitation as early as 13,100 BP.

 For thousands of years since Haida have participated in a rigorous coast-wide legal system called Potlatch.
 After the Island's wide arrival of red cedar some 7,500 years ago Haida society transformed to centre around the coastal "tree of life".
 Massive carved cedar monuments and cedar big houses became widespread throughout Haida Gwaii.

 In the early 18th century, Haida from K'iis Gwaii in the Duu Guusd region of Haida Gwaii migrated north, settling at the southern half of Prince of Wales Island in Alaska, next to Tlingit territory.
 This group would become known as the Kaigani Haida.